A jackknife bias correction for nonlinear network data models with fixed effects: Jackknife bias correction

 The construction of the leave-out estimators is analogous to jackknife bias correction in the panel data setting; however, the structure of the jackknife proposed here is new.
 The procedure relies on dropping sets of observations that contain a single observation related to every sender fixed effect $\alpha_{i}$ as well as every receiver fixed effect $\gamma_{i}$.
 In this way, the bias from both types of fixed effects can be addressed simultaneously, while holding the distribution of fixed effects constant across the leave-out samples.
-This is in contrast to an approach which drops all observations from a single agent, which removes that agents' fixed effects from the leave-out sample and alters the distribution of unobserved heterogeneity.
-We provide simulation evidence that the method proposed here is more robust to networks that have more unobserved heterogeneity or are less dense.
+This is in contrast to an approach which drops all observations from a single agent, which removes that agent's fixed effects from the sample and alters the distribution of unobserved heterogeneity.
+We provide simulation evidence that the method proposed here is more robust to networks that have greater levels of unobserved heterogeneity or lower average degree.